gueguenster/maxtree/publication/README.md

 the attribute function does not require to be differentiable with the CC itself.

 ### Implementation details
-The Differential Maxtree is implemented within the [Pytorch](https://pytorch.org/) deep learning framework.
+The Differentiable Maxtree is implemented within the [Pytorch](https://pytorch.org/) deep learning framework.
 The layer leverages an underlying c++ implementation running uniquely on CPU.
 The implementation requires the image to be quantized.
-It results that the proposed Differential Maxtree layer internally scales and quantizes the input to int16.
+It results that the proposed Differentiable Maxtree layer internally scales and quantizes the input to int16.
 The outputs are provided as floating point arrays and are unscaled before being returned.
-Therefore, one must ensure that the inputs to the Differential Maxtree layer have the right ranges to not loose information.
+Therefore, one must ensure that the inputs to the Differentiable Maxtree layer have the right ranges to not loose information.

 The Maxtree filtering complexity depends on one hand on the number of pixels, on the other hand